kornelski/http-cache-semantics/README.md

 Returns approximate time in _milliseconds_ until the response becomes stale (i.e. not fresh).

 After that time (when `timeToLive() <= 0`) the response might not be usable without revalidation.
 However, there are exceptions, e.g. a client can explicitly allow stale responses, so always check with `satisfiesWithoutRevalidation()`.
+`stale-if-error` and `stale-while-revalidate` extend the time to live of the cache, that can still be used if stale.

 ### `toObject()`/`fromObject(json)`